 A Cleanup Policy can be created for a given format, or optionally for all formats to be used generally, from the Cleanup Policies menu item in the Repository section of the Administration menu.
 Each policy's criteria are ANDed together removing only components that meet all of the specified conditions (e.g. items that arrived before X days AND were downloaded before Y days).

-The creation screen is shown below.
+The dynamic creation screen is shown below, each format (in this case Maven) supports different criteria.
 The Name and Format are required fields and not editable once created.
 Any criteria enabled is required but is also editable.

 After creation, a policy can then be associated with one or more repositories of the Format specified when creating or editing like repositories.
 See more about this in the Cleanup Policy section of Managing Repositories and Repository Groups.
 Cleanup Policies are available for assignment to proxy and hosted repositories but not for group repositories.